The Unhappy Professional

 Individual relationship therapy isn't about becoming the "perfect partner" so the other person doesn't have to do anything.
 It's about getting clear on your own patterns so you can stop running them automatically.

 What happens to the relationship after that depends on both of you.
 But you'll be navigating it from a completely different place.
-You will clarity on what you want.
+You will gain clarity on what you want.
 And you will have the strength and confidence to pursue whatever that is.